legal resources necessary to hold negligent facilities accountable.

 The surveyors reviewed the facility’s policy that documents “manual lifting of residents shall be eliminated when feasible.
 Nursing staff, in conjunction with rehabilitation staff, shall assess the individual resident's needs for transfer assistance on an on-going basis.
 Staff will document transferring needs and lifting needs in the Care Plan.
 This is not followed per Care Plan review.
 This is the policy presented on manual transfers.
 It does not go into the use of gait belts.”

 If you suspect your loved one has had any sign or symptom of abuse, mistreatment or neglect while a resident at Beacon Health Center, it is crucial to contact the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 immediately for legal help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 We accept all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.

 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.Sources: